How Periodization Training Can Boost Your Results

 The only surefire way to reap the benefits of periodization training is to follow a training plan designed by certified fitness experts.

-Created by BODi Super Trainer Amoila Cesar, 645 is a 13-week program that utilizes undulating periodization training to build strength, improve mobility, and lose weight.
+Periodization training is also built into many BODi programs, including 645, created by BODi Super Trainer Amoila Cesar.
+This 13-week program utilizes undulating periodization training to build strength, improve mobility, and lose weight.

 “This functional program uses periodization to meet you where you currently are and take you to a stronger and more lean physique in a safe and thoughtful manner,” says Cody Braun, CPT.